Funding is currently CLOSED.

 Our next grant round for Expression of Interest applications will launch in the Spring of 2023, with successful funding to begin in January 2024.

-Please see the details below and our page ‘application forms and relevant documents’.
+Please see the details below for more information and a guide to key dates.
+Also our page ‘application forms and relevant documents’.

 The Trust has a specific focus on early interventions.
 The principal aim of the PLCT is: